MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment-mamwe.md

 - To install the apps, users can:

-  - Go to the app store, and download the app.
   - Go to the app store, and download the Company Portal app.
 Open the Company Portal app, and sign in with their organization credentials (`user@contoso.com`).
 The Company Portal app authenticates the user.
 Users see a list of available apps, including required apps.
   - Go to the Company Portal web site at `portal.manage.microsoft.com`, and sign in with their organization credentials (`user@contoso.com`).
 After users sign in, they see a list of available apps, including required apps.
+  - Go to the app store, and download the apps they need.
+This option is for users who don't want to use the Company Portal app or web site.
+End users might also have to buy the app.

 - After the app is installed, they open the app, and are prompted to sign in with their organization credentials (`user@contoso.com`).
 When users sign in, they might have to restart the app.
 After the restart, the app data is "managed" by Intune.